 "C:\Program Files\MySQL\MySQL Server 5.6\bin\mysqldump.exe" -u root -p1234 test > C:\MySQLBackup\testbackup.sql

 Save this command as C:\MySQLBackup\MySQLBackup.bat.

 Note: Please replace “1234” with your root password and “test” with the name of the database that you want to back up.
-Also the “mysqldump.exe” location can be different on your environment.
+Also, the “mysqldump.exe” location can be different in your environment.

 The mysqldump command will connect to the database called “test” under the root user and will generate a text “dump” of the selected database.
 These dumps are just files with all the SQL commands needed to recreate the database from scratch.

 Step 3.
 Launch CloudBerry Backup then click on the "Backup Files" button in the top menu.

 Specify the Backup Source.
 Here you need to choose the folder created in Step 1.
 If it is a network share, don't forget to specify your network credentials in “Tools | Network Credentials”.